 The purpose of the guide is to give pool arbitrators, prospective users and service providers for non-scheme pipelines guidance about the process for requesting access and the determination of access disputes under the National Gas Law and the National Gas Rules.

 The AER is the scheme administrator (except in Western Australia) and has established apool of experienced arbitrators to determine access disputes.

-Dominique Hogan-Doran SC was appointed a pool arbitrator by the AER effective 1 August 2017.
+I was pleased to be appointed a pool arbitrator by the AER effective 1 August 2017.

-In May 2018 Dominique was appointed a pool arbitrator by the Economic Regulatory Authority of Western Australia, joining a pool of experienced arbitrators.
+In May 2018 I was also appointed a pool arbitrator by the Economic Regulatory Authority of Western Australia, joining a pool of experienced arbitrators.